philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 <video src="/blog/scheduling-in-react/concurrent-mode.mp4" muted="true" autoplay muted playsinline loop></video>

-Unfortunately, current user interface architectures makes it non-trivial to implement this kind of prioritization.
-One way to solve this is by [debouncing](https://davidwalsh.name/javascript-debounce-function) the chart update.
-The problem with this is that the charts still render synchronously when the debounced callback fires, which will again cause our user interface to take multiple seconds during which it is not responsive.
+Unfortunately, current user interface architectures make it non-trivial to implement prioritization.
+One way to work around this problem is by [debouncing](https://davidwalsh.name/javascript-debounce-function) the chart update.
+The problem with this approach is that the charts still render synchronously when the debounced callback fires, which will again cause our user interface to take multiple seconds during which it is not responsive.
 We can do better!

 ## Browser Event Loop